pnp/blog/content/post/a-jmespath-cheat-sheet-for-the-cli-for-microsoft-365.md

 three users with the most edited files.

-Hope this cheat sheet helps you in case you are working with JMESPath queries and don\'t hesitate to share your common scenario\'s as well!
+Hope this cheat sheet helps you in case you are working with JMESPath queries and don't hesitate to share your common scenario's as well!

 #sharingiscaring